AdobeDocs/analytics.en/help/export/ftp-and-sftp/ftp-overview.md

   - id: c66ffd68-0f65-42bb-aa23-b4020f12e0bd
     internal-label: Admin
 ---
-# Use FTP and SFTP with the Adobe CX Enterprise
+# Use FTP and SFTP with Adobe CX Enterprise

 Learn how to use FTP and SFTP to transfer files between computers and servers.